mtlapaiteso/Object_Oriented_Programming/README.md

 # Object_Oriented_Programming
-I am Miguel Tlapa, and I have more than one decade of programming experience.

 Welcome to this repository, where you will practice your theorical class implementing Python Code.
 Your will practice programming skills in Object Oriented Programming